 Programme Committee modules in a given period of study - but may include passing mandatory modules - or meeting specific the programme requirements).
 If the student has not met their obligation, then it is processed through Refuse to permit or cancellation of enrolment.
-Refuse to Academic decision: Does the evidence presented mean the student should not be able to early and/or be withdrawn from their programme? permit or cancellation of enrolment Head of School / Centre Director Programme Coordinator Team Manager N/A Delegate determines whether there are grounds not to permit a student to enrol or to cancel the student's enrolment.
-Grounds can be any of, but not limited to, exclusions (not good character, misconduct, and breach of discipline), full-time enrolment elsewhere, failure to meet the programme entry requirements (eg Vulnerable Children's Act (VCA)), failure to disclose information at the time of enrolment which could impact acceptance into programme, and insufficient academic progress, Academic Decision: Has the student completed study elsewhere to gain TOC or exemptions?
-Transfer of Credit or exemptions granted at admission Head of School / Centre Director Programme Committee Programme Coordinator Team Manager Recommender assesses students' previous study to determine whether the student is eligible for transfer of credit or exemptions and what the specifics of that looks like (how many credits and at what level, which modules, unspecified, Academic Decision: Has the student met ti he assessment crite etc).
-Delegate considersthe recommendation and makes a decision.
+Refuse to : Does the evidence pres wn from their programr udent should not be able to enrol permit or cancellation of enrolment Head of School / Centre Director Programme Coordinator Team Manager N/A Delegate determines whether there are grounds not to permit a student to enrol or to cancel the student's enrolment.
+Grounds can be any of, but not limited to, exclusions (not good character, misconduct, and breach of discipline), full- time enrolment elsewhere, failure to meet the programme entry requirements (e.g. Vulnerable Children's Act (VCA)), failure to disclose information at the time of enrolment which could impact acceptance into programme, and insufficient academic progress, Transfer of Academic Decision: Has the student completed study elsewhere to gain TOC or exemptions?
+Credit or exemptions granted at Head of School / Centre Director Programme Committee Programme Coordinator Recommender assesses students' previous study to determine whether the student admission Team Manager is eligible for transfer of credit or exemptions and what the specifics of that looks like (how many credits and at what level, which modules, unspecified, etc).
+Delegate considers the recommendation and makes a decision.
+Academic Decision : Has the student met tl he assessment crite ria?

 Assessment results & Academic Decision: Has the student met the requirements of the module? module completion Head of School / Centre Director Programme Committee Tutor Team Manager Programme Sub-group Tutor marks assessment pieces and at the end of the modules determines a provisional grade; provisional grades may be checked through a moderation process.
 Delegate confirms final grades and completion of modules and may require analysis of results by trends and themes.
-Qualification Academic decision: the graduate outco · eted the requireme nts of the qualification and met completions Head of School / Centre Director Programme Committee Programme Coordinator Team Manager Recommender assesses progress to completions and determines whether a student has met the requirement to complete the programme.
-Delegate confirms completion.
+Qualification Academic decision: the graduate outco leted the requireme nts of the qualification and met completions Head of School / Centre Director Programme Committee Programme Coordinator Team Manager Recommender assesses progress to completions and determines whether a student has met the requirement to complete the programme. i eam Manager complete the programme.
+Delegate confirms comple